Best Mission Toilets (2026)

 Most dual flush toilets use a split oval button or two separate buttons on top of the tank.
 The smaller button (or smaller half of the split button) is the partial flush for liquid waste.
 The larger button is the full flush for solid waste.
 Some models use a label or different color to indicate which is which, but the size convention is nearly universal across brands including TOTO, Kohler, and Woodbridge.

 Yes, aftermarket dual flush conversion kits replace your existing flush valve and handle with a dual flush tower and button plate.
 These are available for most standard 2-inch and 3-inch flush valve seats.
-The conversion typically costs under $30 and takes under an hour to install.
+The conversion is typically inexpensive and takes under an hour to install.
 However, the partial flush volume and clearing performance of a converted toilet depend entirely on the original bowl geometry, which was not designed around a dual flush system.
 A purpose-built dual flush toilet like the TOTO Aquia IV or American Standard H2Option will perform more consistently than a converted standard model.

 A running dual flush toilet almost always indicates a worn or improperly seated dual flush valve seal.
 Unlike a single-flush flapper that sits flat on a simple ring, the dual flush canister or tower seal must seat correctly in two positions.
 If the seal degrades or the tower is slightly misaligned, water trickles silently into the bowl.
 Replacing the dual flush valve or the seal kit (available for most major brands) resolves this in most cases.
 This is the most common maintenance task specific to the dual flush design.